kameleyon/blackwiki/CONTRIBUTING.md

-# Contributing to BlackWiki
+# Contributing to AfroWiki

-First off, thank you for considering contributing to BlackWiki!
-It's people like you that make BlackWiki such a great tool for preserving and sharing Black culture and history.
+First off, thank you for considering contributing to AfroWiki!
+It's people like you that make AfroWiki such a great tool for preserving and sharing Black culture and history.

 ## Code of Conduct